Poarthan/mr.robot.sh-writeup/README.md

 ```
 This one was hard, the way that ended up working was to go to /lib/modules/something and modinfoing the first .ko file which was systemd.ko, so `modinfo systemd.ko` and recognizing it was a rootkit.
 Then you can remove this rootkit with `rmmod systemd`.

+A better way someone had of finding it was looking at the was going to the /etc/modules-loaded.d/ file which lists all additional kernel modules loaded at boot and you will instantly konw that systemd was the suspect one.
+Removing this file will also remove persistence of the rootkit if one reboots the image.

 ---

 Full Scoring: